quiga/TRZNumberScrollView/README.md

 Notes
 ---
-By default, generated images are cached in a global, thread-safe cache.
+By default, generated images are cached in a global, thread-safe cache on iOS (images are not cached by default on OS X).
 However, you can override this behavior by setting the `imageCachePolicy` property on the `NumberScrollView`, or by setting the `imageCache` property on a `NumberScrollLayer` to an appropriate value.

-The default cache on iOS automatically evicts its unused contents when the app is backgrounded or when the app receives a memory warning.
+The default cache implementation on iOS automatically evicts its unused contents when the app is backgrounded or when the app receives a memory warning.
 The default cache on OS X does not automatically evict its unused contents, but you can do so manually by calling `NumberScrollLayer.evictGlobalImageCache()`.